 - 177. Finally, the Objector also makes a submission that the coppicing prevented use of the land and acted as an interruption.
 I have accepted the Objector's evidence about the coppicing that occurred during the qualifying period.
 Again, the Applicant's witnesses did not seek to contend that the areas subjected to the felling were accessible.
-They could of course use the remainder of the land that was not being coppiced. - of the Objector relate to significant areas.
+They could of course use the remainder of the land that was not being coppiced. - 178.
+The areas referred to in OB 119-122 and the compartments set out in the evidence of the Objector relate to significant areas.
 These would have been unavailable both during the coppicing itself but also for an extended period after when trees were laying on the floor.
 I have accepted the evidence that the felled trees would not immediately be removed and may have remained for some time until removed by the contractors.
 It seems to me in these circumstances, that the areas identified by the Objector were simply unavailable for use for substantial periods of time during the 20 year period and it is not possible to find that these area were subjected to an assertion of any sort of right across the 20 year period.
 As there are other matters which give rise, in my view, to a rejection of the application it is not necessary to attempt to more closely define these areas for the reason of adding only a portion of the land to the village green register.